The 5 flag theory and how to smartly navigate the world as a global citizen

 Are you a citizen of the World?
 Join the Global Circle Club.
 Use invite code GCCFREE24 to get your free club membership fast tracked and €10 credited to your account to start your journey.
 Over 1 million hotels, hostels and apartments worldwide at member prices!

-The Key Five Flags of Smart Global Living
+The Five Flags to Freedom and Smart Global Living

 Flag 1 – Citizenships and passports